 For our own employees, the global Fair Play Hotline provides a confidential and anonymous channel to report concerns.
 All cases of non-compliance are monitored and addressed by a global network of compliance officers, ensuring accountability and appropriate follow-up across the company.

-At adidas, transparency drives accountability.
+At adidas, we believe that transparency drives accountability.
 We track and share progress through stakeholder engagement, third-party audits, and public reporting.

 Open engagement with workers, civil society, investors, and industry partners is central to our human rights approach.
 We hold regular consultations, participate in multi-stakeholder initiatives, and collaborate with advocacy groups to strengthen human rights protections.